GOVERNMENT

 Project construction is subject to securing funding, conducting community outreach, and securing appropriate permits.
 The projects will be phased and are expected to take about five years to implement as outlined below.
 Post-construction monitoring is intended to evaluate the effectiveness of the demonstration projects to plan re-nourishment efforts and learn practical lessons to apply to other beach sites in the future.

-How does the Coastal Resilience Study relate to the November 2023 Board Motion, co-authored by Supervisors Holly Mitchell and Lindsey Horvath?
+How is the Coastal Resilience Study related to the November 2023 Board Motion, co-authored by Supervisors Holly Mitchell and Lindsey Horvath?